Thymus Cancer (Thymoma and Thymic Carcinoma): The Basics

 - Thymoma is a slow-growing tumor that does not spread.

-- Thymic carcinoma is more aggressive and does spread.
+- Thymic carcinoma is faster-growing (aggressive) and spreads.

 Cancer that has spread from the thymus to another part of the body is called metastatic cancer.